Charles E W Bean, Diaries, AWM38 3DRL 606/18/1 - October 1915 - Part 2

 Strafe (as these English officers always talk

-of a strafe where we talk of a Hate) by
+of a Strafe where we talk of a Hate) by

-in the Ejelmen Direction apt what is
+in / Ejelmer Direction apt what is

 now called the Pimple - the summit of